(01 May 2018)

 - To confirm the minutes of the previous Annual General Meeting and any Extraordinary General Meetings held in the meantime.

-- Treasurers Report – To include audited accounts for the previous year and to discuss the membership fees for the coming year.
+- Treasurers Report – To include audited accounts for the previous year. provide an up to date statement of the financial accounts of the club and to list the current club assets and to discuss the membership fees for the coming year.

 - Secretary’s report.